-A profile can also be set to control-switch-mqtt which allows it to work as a normal control-switch but also allows MQTT control.
-The control message has a tag of profile and a payload of a JSON object with one or more Bollean fields with the field name being the name of the profile to be set.
+A profile can also be set to control-switch with mqtt-control set which allows it to switched over MQTT.
+The control message has a tag of profile and a payload of a JSON object with one or more Boolean fields with the field name being the name of the profile to be set.

 12.3.2.
-VoIP
+VolP